 Cairo – the world’s first coffee capital

-- In Egypt the enjoyment of coffee goes back to the brotherhood of the Islamic Sufis who drank it during their prayers.
+- The enjoyment of coffee in Egypt goes back to the brotherhood of the Islamic Sufis who drank it during their prayers.

-- Towards the end of the 17th century there were already 643 Bayt Qahwa coffee houses in Cairo, which were both a cultural center and a public meeting place.
+- Towards the end of the 17th century there were already 643 Bayt Qahwa coffee houses in Cairo.
+They were both a cultural center and a public meeting place.

 - And even today, coffee houses are place for literary conversations or political discussions and meeting point of merchants to make business in peaceful cozy atmosphere.